Fly Fishing Tactics

 Knowing what fly to use, without a certain amount of experience, is always a dilemma as typically ten people will give you their ten favourite and uniquely different patterns and claim that theirs is the best!
 Flies generally fall into two categories – those which imitate, and, those which attract.
 The imitations are fished slowly, or even static, trying to mimic true to nature swimming speeds, whilst the attractors are designed to be stripped in to create an aggravation for the fish to respond to.
 The bailiff will be on top of the situation, with an eye constantly on the water, and will be best be able to advise on selection and sizes, and how to fish them.

 The top six flies at Albury waters through the year would typically be:

 Blue Flash Damsel Nymph, Buzzer, Bloodworm, GRHE, Cats Whisker, Fritz Goldhead Lure.
 Many more successful flies are used, including responses to specific hatches, some of which are seasonal floating dry flies, such as Mayfly, Daddy Long Legs and the Hawthorn Fly.

 The effect of weather can have a dramatic effect on fortunes – so check out the forecast before your trip.
 It will help you greatly in fishing prowess and could also save you a soaking!

 The best of the fishing is to be had at the temperate times of year – spring and autumn – where the water temperature is ideal, and fish feeding avidly.
-Please see our Winter and Summer sections for specific seasonal advice.

 The following fishing poem is well worth remembering…………